JellyelK/Vector-tests-with-sorting-algorithms/README.md

 This work aims to compare and analyze the performance of six sorting algorithms: Bubble Sort, Selection Sort, Insertion Sort, Shell Sort, Quick Sort, and Merge Sort.

+**Observation**
+* If the code doesn't work for vectors larger than 1000 elements, adjust the MergeSort range.
+Please read the comment provided.

 **Introduction**

 Sorting is a fundamental operation in computer science, with various applications.
 The goal of a sorting algorithm is to organize a set of data in ascending or descending order.